-Implementing proper materials management methods allows businesses to make sure raw materials reach the shop floor at the right time, in the right quantity and quality.
-Follow these best practices to get more control over this essential supply chain function.
+Implementing proper materials management allows businesses to make sure raw materials with the best price and quality reach the shop floor in the right time and quantity.
+Follow these best practices to get more control over this essential segment of the supply chain.

 You can also listen to this article:

 Materials management is the part of a manufacturing company’s supply chain that is tasked with controlling all aspects related to the raw materials used in production.
 The process is aimed at managing the quality, sourcing, and price of materials, as well as their location and movement within the manufacturing pipeline.
 The job of the materials manager is close coordination between inventory, procurement, and production to set up procedures for communicating material requirements and distributing raw goods down the supply chain.

 While some organizations may designate materials management a subsection of overall procurement management, other companies treat them as separate entities that serve different areas of a business.
 Others still may divide the functions of materials management between many business departments like procurements, supply chain, logistics, etc. This is often the case for larger manufacturing or construction enterprises.